SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 switch to hat mode (default) press SELECT+DPAD UP for 5 seconds.
 To switch to joystick/axis mode, press SELECT+DPAD LEFT for 5 seconds.
 You will know it worked when the LED flashes.
 The newest versions of the updater menu and scripts now support both D-pad modes, so it won't matter anymore, which mode you have your D-pad set.

+* If you have suggestions for improving the control maps, please [add your comments or questions here.](https://github.com/SinisterSpatula/Gpi2/issues/2)

 ## See also

 [Controller Diagrams](https://photos.app.goo.gl/iM52fxLmjadTocyk8)